Emergency Medicine Academy’s Advanced EMT course will prepare you for:

 - Holds a High School Diploma or GED

 - Negative TB test (within the past year)

 - Clean criminal background (verify with the EMS Bureau)

 - Students must be able to attend 90% of all classroom and training hours.

 The clinical will allow student to apply skills they learn during lab in real world situations.
 EMA ensures that during your skill labs you will be training with experienced providers in Boise.

-Registration fees include your textbook, clinical rotations, Drug testing, Background check, uniform polo shirt for your clinical rotation and classroom time, and ACLS, EPC, AMLS, and PHTLS certifications
+Registration fees include your textbook, clinical rotations, drug testing, background check, uniform polo shirt for your clinical rotation and classroom time, as well as CLS, EPC, AMLS, and PHTLS certifications.

 For tuition payment plans, we are proud to have a partnership with Key Bank.
 Please click here for more details.